 Is taco seasoning healthy?

-The store-bought prepackaged taso seasonings is generally NOT considered healthy due to high sodium levels, preservatives, MSG, and thickeners like cornstarch or maltodextrin.
+The store-bought prepackaged taco seasonings is generally NOT considered healthy due to high sodium levels, preservatives, MSG, and thickeners like cornstarch or maltodextrin.
 While convenient, these store-bought mixes often contain hidden sugars and artificial flavors.
 Making your own blend using chili powder, cumin, garlic powder, onion powder, and salt is a much healthier alternative.

 How do I make this taste more like pre-packaged taco seasoning?